thelfer/tfel/docs/web/signorini.md

   invariants of the modified right Cauchy tensor \(\tenseur{\bar{C}}\) defined by: \(\tenseur{\bar{C}}=J^{-2/3}\,\C = I_{3}^{-1/3}\,\C\)

-**A general derivation the stress and consistent tangent operator for this kind of hyperelastic behaviours is described [here](hyperelasticity.html).** The reader shall refer to this page for intermediate computations that won't be detailled here.
+**A general derivation of the stress and the consistent tangent operator for this kind of hyperelastic behaviours is described [here](hyperelasticity.html).** The reader shall refer to this page for intermediate computations that won't be detailled here.